[Greater DC]

 Fast Facts:

-• Twenty-three percent of households were renters and 44 percent of renters had unaffordable housing costs.
+• Twenty-two percent of households were renters and 44 percent of renters had unaffordable housing costs.

-• Loudoun County has not adopted the 2030 COG housing targets but has established a goal to add 8,200 new units affordable below 100% of AMI by 2040.
+• Loudoun County has not adopted the 2030 COG housing targets but has established a goal to add 8,200 new units affordable below 100% of AMI by 2040 under the County's Unmet Housing Needs Strategic Plan.

 Share by Email